NYPL/metadata-documentation/metadata/record-type.md

 * Besides system-generated fields, Captures have two editable fields:
     * **Name**: typically the same as the image ID generated during digitization process, but can be manually edited if deemed necessary
     * **Relationship**: a drop-down menu of values that can provide detail about what the capture is or how it relates to the item

+## Converting Between Record Types

+{: .highlight-title }
+> 🚧 Under Construction
+>
+> This section is still being developed.
+[Contact us](/metadata-documentation/contact/) with any questions or feedback.

 ## Hierarchy Examples